ShoaibQureshi.in | Soya Says

 Biryani (or as they spell it – Briyani) and Shopping

-After some discussion with the owner on the origins of Biryani, Ambur and their outlet, I set out for the second agenda item – shopping!
+After some discussion with the owner on the origins of biryani, Ambur, and their outlet, I set out for the second agenda item – shopping!
 Shopping excites me.
 Almost as much as it excites most of the women I know.
-Also, when it comes to shopping, I am super enthusiastic, display super-duper-perseverance and try to be a little smart too.
+Also, when it comes to shopping, I am super enthusiastic, display super-duper perseverance, and try to be a little smart too.
 Just to give you an idea about perseverance, I can first visit every outlet of the mall twice and start shopping AFTER that!

 Perseverance aside, the other two things you specifically need for shopping in Ambur are good bargaining skills and Tamil.
-I considered myself 5 on 10 in bargaining with shopkeepers but I would revise it to a 3 on 10 after the Ambur visit 😀.
+I considered myself a 5 on 10 in bargaining with shopkeepers, but I would revise it to a 3 on 10 after the Ambur visit 😀.
 As far as Tamil goes, I would rate myself -1 on 10 with no change post-Ambur 😉

-If your scores are like mine then please take someone with better scores along or buy only the stuff you really, really like.
-Another thing to note is that the sellers aren’t necessarily well versed with shoes, so if you ask for something like double monk strap or brogues, they won’t know what you are talking about.
+If your scores are like mine, then please take someone with better scores along or buy only the stuff you really, really like.
+Another thing to note is that the sellers aren’t necessarily well-versed with shoes, so if you ask for something like double monk strap or brogues, they won’t know what you are talking about.
 It is thus better not to go in with specific choices and instead try to experiment based on what’s available.

 Returning